UkrGuru/SqlJson/README.md

 [![Nuget](https://img.shields.io/nuget/v/UkrGuru.SqlJson)](https://www.nuget.org/packages/UkrGuru.SqlJson/)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-yellow.svg)](https://www.paypal.com/donate/?hosted_button_id=BPUF3H86X96YN)

-UkrGuru.SqlJson is very easy and fast access to the Sql Server database and EF Core is not involved in this.

-## Background
-I'm an old software developer with over 20 years of experience and have written a lot of unique code in my life.
-In my practice of working with data, I usually use SQL Server and stored procedures to execute queries of any complexity.
-Last year I tried to use the Microsoft EF Core framework, but I always lacked the power that I had when using the procedures earlier.
-Eventually my patience ran out and I created a minimally simple UkrGuru.SqlJson package for modern data processing, and now I want to share this knowledge with you...
+UkrGuru.SqlJson is a package for modern data processing that can be used to execute queries of any complexity.
+It is designed to be easy and fast to use, and it automatically normalizes input parameters and deserializes the result.

+Some of the advantages of UkrGuru.SqlJson include:
+*	It is easy to use and fast to execute queries of any complexity.
+*	It is designed to be used with SQL Server and stored procedures.
+*	It automatically normalizes input parameters and deserializes the result.
+*	It is a minimally simple package for modern data processing.

 ## Installation

 ### 1. Add "DefaultConnection" and "UkrGuru.SqlJson" elements in AppSettings.json